 - 60 minutes, 50 multiple-choice questions, 37+ correct to pass

 Students may receive college credit for certain subject areas by demonstrating their knowledge on a CLEP exam.
 For example, if you already know a lot about American Literature, you can take the CLEP test on American literature.
 If your score is high enough, you will gain college credit and not have to take a course on American literature.

-CLEP test fees are $80 per test plus a $20 SMC service charge for each test taken.
+College Board charges an $89 CLEP test fee per test, plus there is a $20 SMC service charge for each test taken.
 For more information, visit the CLEP website at clep.collegeboard.com.